PTAS for Sparse General-Valued CSPs: Maximisation

-In particular, treewidth satisfies the assumptions of~\cref{lem:fragility-pliable} and thus~\cref{lem:fragility-pliable} implies strong $\tw$-pliability.
-This concludes the proof of our PTAS for maximisation, \cref{thm:main-maxsol}.
+\begin{remark} In the above lemma, the assumption that $\cA$ contains structures of bounded arity $r$ can be easily lifted, at least for $\p=\tw$.
+This is because the maximum arity of a structure in $\cA$ is bounded by the size of the largest clique in a Gaifman graph of a structure in $\cA$.
+Since we assume that the class of their Gaifman graphs is fractionally-$\tw$-fragile with rate $k(\eps)$, the largest clique has at most $2k(\frac{1}{2})+2$ vertices (otherwise any $(\tw\leq k(\frac{1}{2}))$-modulator needs to contain more than half of the clique's vertices, and there cannot be a $\frac{1}{2}$-thin distribution of such modulators).
+Thus without loss of generality we can assume $r \leq 2k(\frac{1}{2})+2$. \end{remark}

+\begin{proof}[Proof of \cref{thm:main-maxsol}] Let $\cG$ be a class of graphs that is fractionally-treewidth-fragile and let $\cA$ be a class of structures with bounded arity with Gaifman graphs in $\cG$.
+Since treewidth satisfies the assumptions of \cref{lem:fragility-pliable}, we have that $\cA$ is strongly $\tw$-pliable.
+By \cref{cor:tract}, $\MaxSol_\cG$ admits a PTAS. \end{proof}

-Conversely, if we only look at Gaifman graphs, one cannot use this approach to go beyond fractionally $\tw$-fragile classes.
-This is because~\cite[Lemma 6.1]{rwz20:arxiv-v3} together with the above \cref{lem:fragility-pliable} implies that for a class of graph $\cG$ and an integer $r$, if $\cA^{(r)}_\cG$ denotes the class of all $\QQ_{\geq 0}$-valued structures of arity at most $r$ and whose Gaifman graphs are in $\cG$, then $\cA^{(r)}_\cG$ is strongly $\tw$-pliable if and only if $\cG$ fractionally $\tw$-fragile.
-In Appendix~\ref{sec:dense}, we give a simple example of a class of structures (not parametrised by their Gaifman graphs) that is stronly tw-pliable but not captured by fractional-treewidth-fragility.
+If we only look at Gaifman graphs, one cannot use the presented approach to go beyond fractionally-treewidth-fragile classes.
+This is because~\cite[Lemma 6.1]{rwz20:arxiv-v3} together with the above \cref{lem:fragility-pliable} implies that for a class of graph $\cG$ and an integer $r$, if $\cA^{(r)}_\cG$ denotes the class of all $\QQ_{\geq 0}$-valued structures of arity at most $r$ and whose Gaifman graphs are in $\cG$, then $\cA^{(r)}_\cG$ is strongly $\tw$-pliable if and only if $\cG$ fractionally-treewidth-fragile.
+In \cref{sec:dense}, we give a simple example of a class of structures (not parametrised by their Gaifman graphs) that is strongly tw-pliable but not captured by fractional-treewidth-fragility.